 The transition option defines what is considered to be an atomic transition in the state space and is defined by the command:

-The default value is symbol.
+The default value is symbol

-If the transition option is set to sdl, then SDL process graph transitions are considered atomic.
+, then SDL process graph transitions are considered atomic.
 This means that there will be no states in the state space where SDL processes are in the middle of a process graph transition.
 In all system states in the state space, the processes will always be in a process graph state.

-If the transition option is set to symbol, the SDL process graph transitions are not considered to be atomic.
+, the SDL process graph transitions are not considered to be atomic.
 In theory, this would imply that the processes could be interrupted anywhere during the execution of a transition.
 However, it turns out that for test generation purposes it is enough if the process graph transitions are divided at the points where one process communicates with another process, for example after an output or a create.
 A sequence of tasks or decisions is still viewed as atomic.

-The consequence of this is that there will be more transitions in the state space if the transition option is symbol than if it is sdl.
-Consider a simple system with only one process.
-Let this process have a transition like:
+The consequence of this is that there will be more transitions in the state space if the transition option is symbol

-If the transition option is sdl, there will only be one transition in the state space that corresponds to the process graph transition above:
+, there will only be one transition in the state space that corresponds to the process graph transition above:

-If the transition option is symbol, there will be a sequence of transitions in the state space:
+, there will be a sequence of transitions in the state space:

 This will of course give a lot bigger state space.